 Domonique Battle has served with City Year Chicago for 8 years; 1 year as a corps member (2002 - 2003), and 7 serving on staff.
 During her corps year, Domonique served at Marquette Elementary (now Marquette School of Excellence).
-Throughout these 8 years, she has served as a; corps member, Program (now 'Impact') Manager, Senior Manager, Impact Director, Chief of Staff, Managing Director of Human Potential and Operations, and interim-Executive Director.
+Throughout these 8 years, she has served as a; corps member, Program (now 'Impact') Manager, Senior Manager, Impact Director, Chief of Staff, Interim-Executive Director and Managing Director of Human Potential and Operations.

 Who are you?
 Where are you from?

 “I was born and raised in Chicago.
 I'm a product of CPS, K-12.
 I grew up on the Southside right off the lake, and I am a lover of my city.
 I am someone who likes to help, and add value in whatever way I can.
 I think that I have been doing that formally, through my work with City Year, and then informally, in different circles in my personal life.”